Structure by Architecture: Structured Representations without Regularization: Experiments

 \subsection{Models}

-All models use the same CNN backbone for both the encoder and decoder with the same number of convolution layers and filters, each of which is followed by group normalization and a MISH nonlinearity~\cite{misra2019mish}, where the encoder uses max-pooling to down-sample the extracted features and the decoder uses bilinear up-sampling to up-sample features (see the appendix for details).
-For 3D-Shapes and the MPI3D datasets, the encoder and decoder have 12 convolution layers each with 64 filters, the latent space has 12 dimensions, and the models are trained for 100k iterations, while for CelebA each the encoder/decoder has 16 convolution layers each with twice as many filters, the latent space is 32 dimensional, and the models are trained for 200k iterations.
-For the RFD dataset, the settings are the same as for CelebA, except that the number of channels per convolution layer was doubled again to 256.
-All training and evaluation was done using V100 GPUs, where training on the smaller datasets took about 2 GPU hours per model, and around 16-20 GPU hours for CelebA and RFD.
+Since the datasets involve images, all models use the same CNN backbone for both the encoder and decoder with the same number of convolution blocks (see the appendix for details).
+For the smaller datasets, the encoder and decoder have 12 convolution blocks, the latent space has 12 dimensions in total, and the models are trained for 100k iterations, while for CelebA and RFD each the encoder/decoder has 16 convolution blocks each with twice as many filters, the latent space is 32 dimensional in total, and the models are trained for 200k iterations.